About Stand Up To Cancer

 What is the difference between a password protected and an open fundraising team?

 Teams can be set to require a password from registering team members.
 Open teams allow anyone to join the team.
 In addition, your team members can invite other members.
 Think of it as being the leader of a movement.
 An open team is perfect for fundraising with friends, family or a small group.
-In a password protected team the captain invites new members to the team and provided the password that allows others to sign up for the team.
+In a password protected team the captain invites new members to the team and provides the password that allows others to sign up for the team.

 What is a Team Page?

 A Team Page is the page you send to recruit potential team members if you signed up to start a team.
 It’s a place to explain why you formed a team and to motivate others to fundraise alongside you.
 When you sign up to start a team we automatically create your public facing Team Page with a description of what SU2C does.
-Editing your page via your Participate Center and adding a photo or video will help motivate your loved ones to fundraise with you.
+Editing your page via your Participant Center and adding a photo or video will help motivate your loved ones to fundraise with you.

 What is a Personal Page?